 Answers to the most frequently asked questions about COVID-19.

 Are older adults at higher risk of illness?

 Older adults and people with chronic underlying health conditions are more likely than younger, healthier people to experience serious illness from COVID-19, the disease caused by the coronavirus.
-Severe illness means that the person with COVID-19 may require hospitalization, intensive care or help breathing to overcome the illness.
 There is no specific age at which risk increases.
 Rather, the Centers for Disease Control and Prevention (CDC) says “risk increases steadily as you age” with the greatest risk for severe illness being among those age 85 and older.
 Ninety-five percent of COVID-19 deaths in the U.S. have occurred among people who were 50 or older.
-Eight out of 10 COVID-19 deaths reported in the U.S. have been in people 65 and older, according to the latest demographic data available from the CDC.

-People of any age with the following conditions are at increased risk of severe illness from COVID-19, according to the CDC:
+People with the following conditions are at increased risk for severe illness from COVID-19, the CDC says:

 - Chronic kidney disease

 - Chronic lung diseases, including COPD (chronic obstructive pulmonary disease), asthma (moderate to severe), interstitial lung disease, cystic fibrosis and pulmonary hypertension

 - Dementia or other neurological conditions

 - Heart conditions (such as heart failure, coronary artery disease, cardiomyopathies or hypertension)